-- competitive risks; - risks related to the geographic concentration of the Company's properties in the Mid-Atlantic, Southeast and Northeast; - the Company's ability to maintain compliance with the listing standards of the Nasdaq Capital Market and its listing thereon; - the effects on the trading market of our Common Stock of the one-for-10 reverse stock split effected on August 17, 2023; the one-for-24 reverse stock split effected on May 16, 2024 (the "May Reverse Stock Split"); the one-for-five reverse stock split effected on June 27, 2024 (the "June Reverse Stock Split"); the one-for-three reverse stock split effected on September 19, 2024 (the "September Reverse Stock Split"); the one-for-two reverse stock split effected on November 18, 2024 (the "November Reverse Stock Split"); and the one-for-four reverse stock split effected on January 27, 2025 (the "January Reverse Stock Split" and collectively with the May Reverse Stock Split, the June Reverse Stock Split, the September Reverse Stock Split and the November Reverse Stock Split, the "Reverse Stock Splits"); and any reverse stock splits the Company may effect in the future; - damage to the Company's properties from catastrophic weather and other natural events, and the physical effects of climate change; - the risk that an uninsured loss on the Company's properties or a loss that exceeds the limits of the Company's insurance policies could subject the Company to lost capital or revenue on those properties; - the risk that continued increases in the cost of necessary insurance could negatively impact the Company's profitability; - the Company's ability and willingness to maintain its qualification as a real estate investment trust ("REIT") in light of economic, market, legal, tax and other considerations; - the ability of our operating partnership, Wheeler REIT, L.P. (the "Operating Partnership"), and each of our other partnerships and limited liability companies to be classified as partnerships or disregarded entities for federal income tax purposes; - the impact of e-commerce on our tenants' business; and - the inability to generate sufficient cash flows due to market conditions, competition, uninsured losses, changes in tax or other applicable laws.
+- competitive risks; - the Company's ability to maintain compliance with the listing standards of the Nasdaq Capital Market and its listing thereon; - the effects on the trading market of our Common Stock of the one-for-24 reverse stock split effected on May 16, 2024 (the "May 2024 Reverse Stock Split"); the one-for-five reverse stock split effected on June 27, 2024 (the "June 2024 Reverse Stock Split"); the one-for-three reverse stock split effected on September 19, 2024 (the "September 2024 Reverse Stock Split"); the one-for-two reverse stock split effected on November 18, 2024 (the "November 2024 Reverse Stock Split"), and collectively with the May 2024 Reverse Stock Split, the June 2024 Reverse Stock Split and the September 2024 Reverse Stock Split, the "2024 Reverse Stock Split"); the one-for-four reverse stock split effected on January 27, 2025 (the "January 2025 Reverse Stock Split"); the one-for-five reverse stock split effected on March 26, 2025 (the "March 2025 Reverse Stock Split"); and the one-for-seven reverse stock split effected on May 26, 2025 (the "May 2025 Reverse Stock Split, and, together with the January 2025 Reverse Stock Split and the March 2025 Reverse Stock Splits"); the Company may effect in the future; - damage to the Company's properties from catastrophic weather and other natural events, and the physical effects of climate change; - the risk that an uninsured loss on the Company's properties or a loss that exceeds the limits of the Company's insurance policies could subject the Company to lost capital or revenue on those properties; - the risk that continued increases in the cost of necessary insurance could negatively impact the Company's profitability; - the Company's ability and willingness to maintain its qualification as a real estate investment trust ("REIT") in light of economic, market, legal, tax and other considerations; - the ability of our operating partnership, Wheeler REIT, L.P. (the "Operating Partnership"), and each of our other partnerships and limited liability companies to be classified as partnerships or disregarded entities for federal income tax purposes; - the impact of e-commerce on our tenants' business; and - the inability to generate sufficient cash flows due to market conditions, competition, uninsured losses, changes in tax or other applicable laws.